 Practical advice for Austria

-• The AMS website lists current quota availability by sector
+- The AMS website (ams.at) lists current quota availability by sector

 France

-France offers the most accessible entry point for non-EU workers, due to the breadth of its working holiday agreements.
+France offers the most accessible entry point for non-EU workers, and is structurally different from Switzerland and Austria.

 Vacances-Travail (working holiday)

-France has WHV agreements with more than 30 countries, including:
+France has WHV agreements with 16 confirmed countries:

 Duration: up to 12 months, with full work rights.

-How to apply: France Visas website or French consulate in your country.
-Processing can take 4–8 weeks — apply well in advance of your intended start date.
+How to apply: france-visas.gouv.fr or French consulate in your country.
+Processing can take 4–8 weeks - apply well in advance of your intended start date.

 Salarié saisonnier visa